bml-research/Labcourses/elegans/elegans.md

 >Note that only the forward and reverse combinations with the same numbers yield a correct amplicon length.
 For example: Use Hsp70 F1 with Hsp70 R1.
+All primer combinations are tested and do work well.

 #### Data analysis